 That was the year we bought our first home in Troy, Michigan.
 The joy of true ‘family’ began as in August 2000 we realized we were going to have a baby in 9 months.

-This was an blur of a year as I lost alot of weight and in March 2000 I discovered I had Diabetes.
+This was a blur of a year as I lost a lot of weight and in March 2000 I discovered I had Diabetes.
 I was never obese, never had a history of diabetes in family, no typical signs of being a person that would have Diabetes.

-Emma Ashley Ghiurau was born on June 6, 2001.
-The most amazing day in my life second to getting married.
+The year Emma Ashley Ghiurau was born.
+The most amazing moment in my life second to getting married.

 GM began massize cutbacks on employees and began slashing compensation for those that remained.
 I was blessed to remain but had a 7% paycut.
 With a new house, new car, new baby, financially we had to move out of the house and made the difficult decision to live with my parents until things began to look better.